codebrew/backbone-rails/README.md

 ## Example Usage

-Say we have just created a new rails 3.1 application called `blog`.
-Edit your gemfile and add `gem rails-backbone`.
+Created a new rails 3.1 application called `blog`.

+    rails new blog

+Edit your Gemfile and add
+    gem 'rails-backbone'

 Install the gem and generate scaffolding.